relic374/soundtracker/README.md

 # soundtracker

+this project has been forked in order to ensure the continued maintenance of soundtracker, and to improve it with quality of life improvements.

 this is an old chiptune composition tool that I made as my first program back in 2014 (excluding the tutorials).

 this tool emulates/implements a fictitious soundchip that I thought of years ago, with heavy inspiration from the 8-bit era soundchips (like the SID).